 In addition, Universities, for and non-profit businesses, communities, and the state government have united to solve the problem as all industries in the community were expressing the need equally.

 Eventually, to create localized, innovative solutions, it took many Iowa organizations working together, not caring who the lead was.

-Therefore solutions included:
+Therefore, solutions included:

-- flexible hours for all employers,
+- flexible hours for all employees,

 - professional firms allowing infants to come to work with parents,